 Spectra DF-200 three-part disinfectant destroys the same harmful pathogens as DF-500, and also neutralizes toxic chemicals.

 SASS® Air Samplers: Relied on by Scientists Everywhere

-Our SASS 2300 and SASS 3100 air samplers are in use around the world wherever researchers are studying air quality.
+Our SASS 2300 and SASS 3100 air samplers are in use around the world wherever researchers are studying airborne pathogens.
 Some typical applications include study of the air in subways, outdoor air in polluted urban areas, meat processing plants, waste water management plants, and livestock and poultry farm facilities.
 Below is a partial reading list of studies where our products were employed.

 - Quantification of airborne dust, endotoxins, human pathogens and antibiotic and metal resistance genes in Eastern Canadian swine confinement buildings.
 Pilote, J., Létourneau, V., Girard, M. et al. Aerobiologia volume 35, pages 283–296 (2019)

 - Airborne Dispersion of Leptospirosis in a Meat Processing Plant.
 McLean D, leblanc-Maridor M, Hall R, et al. Occupational and Environmental Medicine 2018; 75:A213.